 As we are approaching Båtmannsvika, the end point of this first leg, we take note of the concrete barge structure washed up on the shore at Nordre Tangen.
 I have read it dates back to the war, but I am not certain.
 It constitutes a modern-day landmark in any case.

 There are three “routes” on this stretch from Sele Harbour towards Hellestø.
 One is to slalom through the mix of pebble, boulder and sandy beach, the other is to walk on top of the dunes, the third is to walk behind the dunes.
 It chose the latter two.
 Walking on top of the dunes offers the best views, but some of the dunes are quite high and what goes up must come down; One has to do some climbing at parts.
 My return in the back of the dunes offered views to the farming fields which were not very exciting, but it had a smoother path to follow.

 Part 2: From Sele Harbour to Sele beach, the mouth of Figgjo River and start of Bore beach

 Anyway, I returned to Sele Harbour.
 Many visitors would be satisfied with the first part of my hike, after a bit more than 3 km.
 I decided to continue south on the Sele beach.

-Right behind the harbour there is an old buriel mound with a very distinct sailing mark on top.
-It can be seen from far away.
+Right behind the harbour there is an old burial mound with a very distinct sailing mark on top.
+You can see it from far away.

 There are quite a number of cottages lined along the hinterland of Sele beach.
 They have a strip of wetland in front of them, but not so wet as to make them difficult to cross.
 On the other hand I have actually been here in the middle of winter finding people skating on it.